Cornelia Lee

-When Cornelia Lee Lee was born on 15 January 1846, in Nauvoo Township, Hancock, Illinois, United States, her father, John Doyle Lee, was 33 and her mother, Nancy Bean, was 19.
+When Cornelia Lee was born on 15 January 1846, in Nauvoo, Hancock, Illinois, United States, her father, John Doyle Lee, was 33 and her mother, Nancy Bean, was 19.
 She married Lars Pedersen Mortensen on 29 December 1863, in Parowan, Iron, Utah, United States.
 They were the parents of at least 5 sons and 7 daughters.
-She lived in Iron City, Iron, Utah, United States in 1850 and Parowan, Iron, Utah, United States for about 20 years.
+She lived in Parowan, Iron, Utah, United States for about 20 years and Ephraim, Sanpete, Utah, United States in 1920.
 She died on 24 December 1937, in Sanford, Conejos, Colorado, United States, at the age of 91, and was buried in Sanford Cemetery, Sanford, Conejos, Colorado, United States.

 Photos and Memories (33)

-Do you know Cornelia Lee?
+Do you know Cornelia?
 Do you have a story about her that you would like to share?
 Sign In or Create a FREE Account

 Family Time Line